Best Neighborhoods to Stay in Madrid | Where To Stay in Madrid

 Even though Madrid is the capital of Spain, one of the most touristy countries in the world, the town remains a very affordable destination.
 As long as you pay attention to where you stay.
 Indeed the neighborhoods of Madrid and its prices vary a lot.

-Since many years La Latina neighborhood is known good price-quality relationship.
+Since many years La Latina neighborhood is known for the good price-quality relationship.
 It’s not only a very young neighborhood with many historic monuments, but it’s also close to the city center and has some of the best tapas restaurants in Madrid.

 Best Hostals To Stay in La Latina, Madrid